We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 If you or a loved one have been harmed as a result of medical negligence, claiming compensation is often the only way to ensure you have the support you need to deal with the consequences.
 Having the right legal support can give you the best chance of achieving a fair outcome as quickly and cost-effectively as possible, so you can get on with rebuilding your life.

-Devonalds’ highly experienced medical negligence solicitor work from offices across South Wales, including in Bridgend and throughout Rhondda Cynon Taff.
+Devonalds’ highly experienced medical negligence solicitors in South Wales work from offices in Bridgend and throughout Rhondda Cynon Taff.
 We work with clients pursing claims against a wide range of medical professionals, including doctors, dentists, nurses and cosmetic surgeons.

-We can assist you will all types of medical negligence claims, including:
+We can assist you will all types of medical negligence claims in South Wales, including: